How to Convert an Image to PDF in Google Drive

 -

-Double-click the uploaded image to open it in Google Drive.
+Double-click the uploaded image to open it.

 -